NEW! Online Renewals (See more information below for each license profession)

 Renewal Due Date: Contractor licenses are renewed biennially and issued for two (2) years.
 The expiration date is on the last date of the month, in which the license was originally issued.
 You may check your expiration date online at: License Search and Verification.
 Renewals should be submitted to the Board's office 30 days prior to the expiration date.
 Please allow 5 to 7 business days for mail delivery.
 A license cannot be renewed if has been expired for 12 months; must apply for a reinstatement utilizing the initial contractor's license application.

-Renewal Process: Once the renewal form has been received by the Department's Mail Room, it is forwarded to the Cashier's Office in order for the fee to be validated and entered into the computer system.
-It is then delivered to the Board office for audit, which includes: 1) checking the financial statement to ensure the working capital and net worth supports the current monetary limit; 2) checking for proof of insurance and making sure coverage includes Tennessee; 3) Corporate status is confirmed; and 4) check to see that the "Contractor's Affidavit" was completed, signed and notarized.
+Renewal Process: Board office conducts an audit, which includes: 1) checking the financial statement to ensure the working capital and net worth supports the current monetary limit; 2) checking for proof of insurance and making sure coverage includes Tennessee; 3) Corporate status is confirmed; and 4) check to see that the "Contractor's Affidavit" was completed, signed and notarized.
+If submitting online, attesting does not require a notary.
 Any renewal lacking information will be sent a letter notifying the contractor to respond within 30 days.
-For those not responding within 12 months of the expiration date, the renewal form is placed in archived filing.
+For those not responding within 12 months of the expiration date, the renewal form is placed in archives for storage.
 The Board office cannot fees in their office and must be provided to the Cashier.
 Send all mail (including express and over-night) to: Department of Commerce and Insurance; 4th Floor Davy Crockett Tower, 500 James Robertson Parkway, Nashville, TN 37243-1150.

 Pending Renewals: Renewals received which lack the required financial supporting documentation, our staff will notify the contractor after the audit with options.
 It is your responsibility to follow-up to ensure the renewal has been issued.
-For more clarification to these options or access to the forms needed to complete the renewal, go to: "Renewal-Financial Options" This includes forms such as: Lower Limit Request, Line of Credit, Guaranty Agreement, Financial Statement (not used by CPA), and a Checklist/Worksheet.
-In order for Contractors to retain renewal rights, they must respond in writing within 12 months of expiration date or place license in "Retirement".
+For more clarification to these options or access to the forms needed to complete the renewal, go to: "Renewal-Financial Options".
+In order for Contractors to retain renewal rights, they must respond in writing with the required information within 12 months of expiration date or place license in "Retirement".
 Always allow 30 days for processing!

 LICENSE REVISION REQUESTS (Most Require Board Review - Deadline date to provide to the Board office is the last day of the month prior to the next Board meeting)